Today, the musts and must nots of preparing bouillabaisse are so numerous and so contradictory that one should be prepared to break rules at will.

 - Bring back to a boil then simmer for ten minutes.

-- Put toasted French bread slices (rubbed with garlic cloves) into a bowl smothered in rouille and sprinkled with grated cheese.
+- Put toasted baguette slices (rubbed with garlic cloves) into a bowl smothered in rouille and sprinkled with grated cheese.

 - Ladle broth over and enjoy life.
 Contemplate the slowness of nature around you.
 Drink lots of wine and laugh with friends…. you are truly blessed.
 Bouillabaisse is my religion.